 The answers to these questions will help you better define how far you want to go when automating your processes.

-For example, generally, you’ll be able to get a semi-automated tube and vial labeler installed faster than a fully automated system.
-You’ll end up waiting even longer if that system proceeds to sort and rack your samples.
+For example, generally, you will be able to get a semi-automated tube and vial labeler installed faster than a fully automated system.
+You will end up waiting even longer if that system proceeds to sort and rack your samples.
 But, the more comprehensive your automation system, the longer it is likely to take to build and implement.

 A fully automated solution may take longer to implement—but consistently high throughput speeds will make up for that over time.
-A fully automated solution is also going to be more likely to hold up to your future growth needs.
+A fully automated solution will likely hold up to your future growth needs.

-10. Plan for the future
+10. Prepare for future growth and advancement.

-Automating your processes is a sure-fire way to streamline your workflows, prepare for the future and optimize the quality of your products, but there’s a lot to consider to make sure you get the most bang for your buck.
+Automating your processes is a surefire way to streamline your workflows, prepare for the future and optimize the quality of your products, but there is a lot to consider to make sure you get the most bang for your buck.
 We hope this list can serve as a guide to maximizing the results of your automated system as you plan and integrate your custom solution with your supplier.